Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     git init
     ```

+- Use the `code` command to launch Visual Studio Code from that directory as shown:

+    ```shell
+    code .
+    ```

+- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder _TasksTracker.ContainerApps_.

 - Create a `.gitignore` file in the `TasksTracker.ContainerApps` directory.
 This ensures we keep our git repo clean of build assets and other artifacts.

     === ".gitignore"